In an interview with 5280 Magazine, Tim Gill reflects on the origins of the Gill Foundation and the ongoing fight for LGBTQ equality.

 Few practices hurt LGBTQ youth more than attempts to change their sexual orientation or gender identity through the harmful practice of conversion therapy.
 That’s why the National Center for Lesbian Rights’ Born Perfect Campaign has been working across the country to protect LGBTQ children and young people, fighting in courtrooms to ensure their safety, and raising awareness about the serious harms caused by these dangerous practices.

 Freedom for All Americans Education Fund

-No one should be treated unfairly because of who they are or who they love, but in a majority of states, LGBT Americans are not fully protected from discrimination.
-Freedom for All Americans Education Fund is working to ensure that every LGBT person is free to earn a living, provide a home for their family, and build a better life in their community—without living in fear of discrimination.
+No one should be treated unfairly because of who they are or whom they love, but in a majority of states, LGBTQ Americans are not fully protected from discrimination.
+Freedom for All Americans Education Fund is working to ensure that every LGBTQ person is free to earn a living, provide a home for their family, and build a better life in their community—without living in fear of discrimination.

 National Center for Transgender Equality

 The National Center for Transgender Equality (NCTE) creates life-saving change for transgender Americans.
-Their policy and public education work ensures that trans people are able to get jobs free from discrimination, to update their identity documents to reflect who they are, to access the healthcare they need to thrive, and to be treated with fairness and respect—whether they’re going through security at the airport, looking for a place to sleep at a homeless shelter, or being held in a correctional facility.
+Their policy and public education work ensures that transgender people are able to get jobs free from discrimination, to update their identity documents to reflect their true identities, to access the healthcare they need to thrive, and to be treated with dignity and respect.

 We seek other donors, philanthropists, and funders to work side by side with us to secure full equality.